SISSI: Supernovae in a stratified, shearing interstellar medium. II. Star formation near the Sun is quenched by expansion of the Local Bubble: Analysis of the LB using 3D dust maps

 where the smoothed density

 Condition \ref{eq:mass_conservation}, leads to the normalization condition for the smoothing matrix $W$

 We find that with these modifications a smoothing length of $\sigma_{\text{smth}} = 9 \, \text{pc}$, slightly above the value used by \citetalias{2024ApJ...973..136O} yields robust results.
-However, we find that unless one uses the smoothed density profile for integrals -- which like \citetalias{2024ApJ...973..136O}, we do not -- the differences due to the mass-conserving Gaussian kernel are only minor.
+However, we find that unless one uses the smoothed density profile for integrals -- which like \citetalias{2024ApJ...973..136O}, we do not -- the differences due to the mass-conserving Gaussian kernel are only minor, reinforcing the robustness of both methods.